Lesson 1 in the Basic Accounting series:

 Accounting Period Principle – A business should report the results of its operations over a standard period of time, typically monthly, quarterly or annually in order to make useful comparisons.

-Accrual Principle – Accounting transactions are recorded in the period when it is earned, rather than when cash was received from the customer.
+Accrual Principle – Under the accrual accounting method, all accounting transactions are recorded in the period when it is earned, rather than when cash was received from the customer.
 This also holds true for expenses as they are recorded when they were incurred, rather than when they were paid.

 Consistency Principle – Once a business adopts an accounting method or policy, that method or policy should continue to be used in similar situations, unless there are reasonable reasons.
 Not following this principle means useful comparisons of financial statements over multiple accounting periods cannot be made due to inconsistent data being used